landinfotech/mycivitas/docs/src/user/manual/dashboard.md

                 ![downloaded pdf](./img/dashboard-8.png)

-            2. **Available Options on Chart:** Explore various options on the chart for enhanced visualization:
+            2. **Available Options on Chart:** Explore various options on the chart for enhanced visualisation:

             - **Camera Image (Download as PNG):** Download the plot as a PNG image.